Rise to Success: Career Highlights of Jorge Polanco

 In 2014, Jorge Polanco made his Major League Baseball (MLB) debut.

-In 2015, Jorge Polanco started back in Double-A with the Chattanooga Lookouts and was called up to the Twins, making his second career MLB start on June 10.
-He was named a Southern League All-Star.
-On July 4, he was promoted to the Triple-A Rochester Red Wings.
-He returned briefly to the Twins in late July.
-MLB.com and Baseball America ranked Polanco near the bottom of their top 100 prospects lists.
+In 2015, Jorge Polanco started back in Double-A with the Chattanooga Lookouts and was named a Southern League All-Star.
+He was called up to the Twins briefly and later promoted to the Triple-A Rochester Red Wings.
+He returned briefly to the Twins in late July before finishing the season in Triple-A. He was ranked near the bottom of top 100 prospects lists.

-2016: Extensive MLB Playing Time
+2016: Extensive Playing Time in Majors

-2017: Primary Shortstop and Postseason Debut
+2017: Primary Shortstop for the Twins

 2019: Contract Extension and Hitting for the Cycle

-2020: 2020 Season and Ankle Surgery
+2020: 2020 Season and Offseason Surgery

-January 29, 2024: Traded to Seattle Mariners
+January 29, 2024: Traded to the Seattle Mariners

 After the 2023 season, the Twins exercised their $10.5 million option on Jorge Polanco for the 2024 season.